-Application Deadline: February 21, 2020 (Friday)
+Application Deadline: February 22, 2021 (Monday)

-Project: We will do some reading and research about multivariate data, looking at visualization and estimation problems.
+Past Project: We will do some reading and research about multivariate data, looking at visualization and estimation problems.
 We will also write a research paper about a related problem, where the student will participate e.g. by writing some code.

-Project: We are interested in developing a framework for measuring how a behavioral-intervention changes how people think.
+Past Project: We are interested in developing a framework for measuring how a behavioral-intervention changes how people think.
 Probably the most natural way to do this would be to ask people to respond to a situation, having them talk about it and think-aloud about what they would do.
 Our group is developing new methods for taking in free-text and doing rigorous causal inference (that is, figuring out how much something changed due to an intervention).
 A good candidate would know something about things like regression, but a great candidate will want to think very carefully about how behavior changes and how to measure that change.
 We work on educational intervention (e.g., reducing imposter-syndrome) and violence prevention programs (both here at Stanford and also in the slums of Nairobi, Kenya).

-Project: We will explore different model-based optimization algorithms for summarizing posterior distributions.
+Past Project: We will explore different model-based optimization algorithms for summarizing posterior distributions.
 We will do some reading and research on estimation of distribution algorithms and apply them to problems in cancer and antibody repertoire evolution.
 We will write a research paper with members of the lab.

-Project: Illegal, unreported and unregulated fishing (IUU) contributes 10-30% of seafood in the market, jeopardizing livelihood of 3 billion people who rely on fisheries while aggravating modern slavery problems.
+Past Project: Illegal, unreported and unregulated fishing (IUU) contributes 10-30% of seafood in the market, jeopardizing livelihood of 3 billion people who rely on fisheries while aggravating modern slavery problems.
 We have started understanding fishing activities through automated identification system (AIS), which provides locations of fishing vessels at high frequencies.
 However, many fishing vessels are undetectable — they can “go dark” by turning off the AIS device, and small fishing boats are not required to carry the device.
 Toward painting a comprehensive picture of the IUU landscape, we aim to characterize activities of fishing vessels off the radar using satellite imagery.
 The project involves analysis of port usage by small vessels and characterization of dark vessel behavior through image analysis in combination with AIS data.

-Project: This project involves statistical analysis of millions of single-cell RNA sequencing profiles of human and mouse lemur cells.
+Past Project: This project involves statistical analysis of millions of single-cell RNA sequencing profiles of human and mouse lemur cells.
 Goals include uncovering evolutionary divergence and conservation of tissue function and regulation across primates and identification of disease-relevant pathways

-Project: Our research team has multiple projects involving population level and Single cell datasets (Transcriptomic, epigenetic and proteomic) regarding stem and progenitor cell function in health and musculoskeletal diseases.
+Past Project: Our research team has multiple projects involving population level and Single cell datasets (Transcriptomic, epigenetic and proteomic) regarding stem and progenitor cell function in health and musculoskeletal diseases.
 The aims for the potential summer projects would be to (a) develop statistical approaches to discern specific population subsets from the bulk population data to analyze how different cell populations change during disease pathogenesis, (b) optimize tools to stratify patients and (c) to correlate data from multiple tissues and develop predictive models.
 Please feel free to reach out to discuss in detail.

-Project: Do sharks have friends?
+Past Project: Do sharks have friends?
 Using Social Network Graphs to Identify Patterns in Shark Aggregations

 Recent advances in animal tagging and marine fish observation has resulted in new efforts to study the social behavior of sharks.
 New observations have shown that many species of sharks can form large aggregations at different times during their life history.
 For some species these aggregations are temporary, but for others, they are more persistent.
 One of those species for which aggregations appear to persist is the population of Sand Tiger sharks (Carcharias taurus), along the Eastern Coast of the US.
 We have two datasets that contain information about potential aggregations and interactions between individual sharks that can be explored more thoroughly to identify patterns in the networks of interactions.
 For a student with interest in animal behavior and/or network graphs and analysis, there is much that could be done using simulations to identify non-random associations between sharks, and identifying patterns in aggregations during their annual migratory behavior.
 The appropriate student would ideally be interested in social network analysis, computer simulations (although not necessary), and have some coding experience or willingness to learn